2022 Leicester unrest

 In August and September 2022, Leicester, England, saw a period of religious and ethnic tension between predominately British Hindus and British Muslims of South Asian origin.
 The unrest saw rioting, protest marches, sloganeering and ethnic violence between the two populations.
 It was also preceded by social media campaigning, misinformation and hate propaganda.

-Muslim apprehensions of what they alleged as "Hindutva fascism" entering their neighbourhoods was evidently the main driver behind the unrest.
+Muslim apprehensions of what they alleged as Hindutva fascism entering their neighbourhoods was evidently the main driver behind the unrest.
 Community leaders and analysts point to the Indian celebrations following the India–Pakistan 2022 Asia Cup match on 28 August as a catalyst, which saw a reaction from Pakistani fans.

 Background

 Leicester has a significant and growing South Asian British population.
 Leicester is known for its ethnic diversity, and is one of three cities in England where the White British population are a minority.
-Since the end of the Second World War, the city has seen successive waves of migration, with immigrants from the Indian sub-continent arriving in the 1960s, followed by Asians arriving from Kenya and Uganda in the early 1970s.
+Since the end of the Second World War, the city has seen successive waves of migration, with immigrants from the Indian sub-continent arriving in the 1960s, followed by South Asians arriving from Kenya and Uganda in the early 1970s.
 By 2021, Leicester's population was 33% Muslim and 25% Hindu.

 Muslims live in predominantly working class eastern Leicester (LE5 postcode), with particular concentration in the Spinney Hills and North Evington neighbourhoods.

 Hindus predominantly live in north Leicester (LE4 postcode), mainly in the Belgrave area.

 The 'spatial polarization' developed since the 1970s, with the Belgrave area (a former working class neighbourhood) becoming home to affluent Indian-origin East African Hindus.

 Scholar Ayesha Siddiqa points out the growing extremism among British Muslims, owing to several factors such as the welcome given to Muslim clergy as a partner in the Afghan wars and the various geopolitical developments that brought extremist ideologies to congregate in Britain.
 The growing economic disparity between Hindu and Muslim communities had also been a cause for resentment and anxiety among the Muslims.
 The Hindu nationalist Bharatiya Janata Party (BJP) that came to power in India, along with prime minister Narendra Modi, is expected to have had high levels of support among the Hindus in the UK.